 Skim and scan your purchase history rather than underutilizing it.
 Reach out to customers with personalized offers for products of their preference.
 You will see more sales coming your way.
 Moreover, it triggers your inactive user base.

 Online retargeting offers

 eCommerce websites and emails are not the only places to advertise offers, discounts, and promo codes.
 Make use of other social media to reinforce the offers implemented.

 Facebook is the number one social medium with the highest number of users and so the perfect place to retarget customers online.

 This is a Facebook retargeting post by Blue Apron.

 The food business gives an offer of $30 for the first delivery after sign up.
 That is totally worth to opt for.

 Offers based on customer type

-Customers form the building blocks of eCommerce.
-Offers can be targeted to specific types of customer to give them a personalized experience.
+Customers fORm the building blocks of eCommerce.
+Offers can be targeted to specific types of customers to give them a personalized experience.